saucelabs/elemental-next/frontend/docs/52-grid/java.md

 }
 ```

-Notice in this configuration we're using a remote WebDriver in Selenium Remote (e.g., `new RemoteWebDriver()`) to connect to the grid.
+Notice in this configuration we're using a remote WebDriver in Selenium (e.g., `new RemoteWebDriver()`) to connect to the Grid.
-And we are telling the grid which browser we want to use with the browser options (e.g., `new FirefoxOptions();`).
+And we are telling the Grid which browser we want to use with the browser options (e.g., `new FirefoxOptions();`).

 You can see a full list of the available browser options at the [Selenium documentation](https://www.selenium.dev/documentation/webdriver/browsers/).